Full

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 374 of Meeus index or 1327 from Brown series.

-The length of the lunation is 29 days, 16 hours and 10 minutes.
+The length of this lunation is 29 days, 16 hours and 10 minutes and it is 1 minute longer than the upcoming lunation's length.
 This is the year's longest synodic month of 2030.
-It is 1 minute longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 3 hours and 26 minutes longer than the mean synodic month length.
 It is 3 hours and 37 minutes shorter compared to 21st century's longest synodic month length.

-9 days after point of apogee on 6 April 2030 at 18:47 in ♉ Taurus.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next perigee on 19 April 2030 at 03:44 in ♏ Scorpio.
+9 days since point of apogee on 6 April 2030 at 18:47 in ♉ Taurus the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next perigee on 19 April 2030 at 03:44 in ♏ Scorpio.

-8 days after descending node on 8 April 2030 at 08:29 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 21 April 2030 at 09:46 in ♐ Sagittarius.
+8 days after descending node on 8 April 2030 at 08:29 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 April 2030 at 09:46 in ♐ Sagittarius.

-8 days since the previous standstill on 8 April 2030 at 08:53 in ♊ Gemini when the Moon has reached North declination of ∠22.881°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-22.812° at the point of next southern standstill on 21 April 2030 at 11:15 in ♐ Sagittarius.
+8 days since the last northern standstill on 8 April 2030 at 08:53 in ♊ Gemini when the Moon has reached North declination of ∠22.881° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-22.812° at the point of next southern standstill on 21 April 2030 at 11:15 in ♐ Sagittarius.

 In 1 day on 18 April 2030 at 03:20 in ♎ Libra the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.